Adldap2/Adldap2-Laravel/docs/auth/setup.md

 ## Usernames

-Inside your `config/ldap_auth.php` file there is a configuration option named `usernames`.
+Inside your `config/ldap_auth.php` file there is a configuration option named `usernames`:

-This array contains the `ldap` attributes you use for authenticating users, as well as the `eloquent` attribute for locating the LDAP users local model.

-You can ignore the `windows` configuration array, unless you're planning on using the included [middleware](middleware.md) for single sign on authentication.

 ```php
 'usernames' => [